 Few other points to know:

-Stocks and real estate investment are the ones which have given the best returns in the past.
+Stocks and real estate investments are the ones that have given the best returns in the past.

 You can find a number of millionaires who made their fortune by investing in stocks and real estate.
 However, you will hardly find anyone who created huge wealth by investing in FDs, mutual funds or gold.